Get Schooled

 Federal student loans help many students pay for college.
 These loans typically offer borrowers lower interest rates and have more flexible repayment options than private loans from banks or credit unions.
 All types of federal student loans typically must be paid back after graduating or leaving college.

 Work-study is a federal student aid program that provides students at participating colleges with part-time job opportunities.
-Eligibility for work-study is determined once you've completed or renewed the FAFSA.
+Eligibility for work-study is determined by completing or renewing the FAFSA.

 Financial aid